jogru0/disjoint/README.md

 }
 ```

-We can even use the fact that `join` returns `true` if the elements have not been joined already, to further simplify the algorithm (this variation is cometimes called Quick-Union):
+We can even use the fact that `join` returns `true` if the elements have not been joined already, to further simplify the algorithm (this variation is sometimes called Quick-Union):

 ```rust
 use disjoint::DisjointSet;